DudeThatsErin/MacNPCSetup/README.md

 ### Peripherals
 - [Logitech MX Craft Keyboard](https://www.logitech.com/en-us/products/keyboards/craft.920-008484.html)
   - I like it, but I recommend the [Logitech MX Keys S](https://www.logitech.com/en-us/products/keyboards/mx-keys-s.920-011559.html), the dial on the craft isn't that useful.
-I only got the craft to replace my MX Keys cause the battery doesn't last for very long, but I may go back to my MX Keys anyway.
+I only got the craft to replace my MX Keys cause the battery doesn't last for very long though I switch back and forth between the keyboards all the time.
 - [Logitech Master 3](https://www.amazon.com/Logitech-Master-Advanced-Wireless-Mouse/dp/B07XC2FWD1) which I recommend over the 3S as they are virtually the same thing and you can get this one for cheaper.
 - 2TB M.2 SSD that I use as an external storage solution for both computers
-- Old LG 27" 4k Monitor - will be replaced soon with an Alienware 27" 1080p monitor cause my LG is having horrible image retention issues.
+- Old LG 27" 4k Monitor
+- Newer 1080p 27" Razor Monitor

 ## MacOS Setup
 ### Homebrew / Terminal / Shell